JustinMorgan/MEANSandbox/README.md

   - Angular unit tests
   - Automated UI tests
 - Automation and package management
-  - Automated build steps
+  - Building
-  - Automated setup
+  - Installing
-  - Dependency management, both server-side and client-side
+  - Client-side dependency management
   - Bower, Yeoman, Grunt, Browserify, etc.

-# Setup
-**Note: This is a living project.
-Watch out for missing steps or dependencies.**
+#Setup
+**Note: Not tested recently; beware of missing dependencies.** This will be more automated soon.

-1. Pull down the Git repo.
+1. Pull the repo onto your filesystem and run the following:
-2. Install Bower and CoffeeScript if you haven't yet:

     ```
     npm install -g coffee-script
-    npm install -g bower
+    npm install
     ```
-3. Create `app-config.json` in the root folder.
+2. Create `config.json` in the root folder.
 It should look something like this:

     ```
     {
-        "env": "development",
+        "env": <"development" or "production">,
-        "mongoUrl": "mongodb://[my-user]:[my-password]@[my-mongo-server-url]/[my-database]"
+        "mongoUrl": "mongodb://<user>:<password>@<server-url>/<database>"
     }
     ```
-   Whatever you set for `env` will be passed to Express with an `app.set("env", config.env)` call.
-4. Modify `schema.json` to reflect the data structure in your Mongo store.
+3. Modify `schema.json` to reflect your data structure.
-5. Use NPM, Bower, and Grunt to pull in all the dependencies:

-    ```
-    npm install
-    bower install
-    grunt
-    ```
-6. Run `coffee server.coffee`.
+4. Take a look at the "known issues" section below.

-# Known issues
+#Known issues
 1. ~~BundleUp is broken in Express 4.0.0, see my pull request on the BundleUp project: https://github.com/Cowboy-coder/bundle-up/pull/40.~~ **RESOLVED: Now using `connect-assets` for asset management.**
-2. ~~Poor support for rendering SASS on the fly.~~ **RESOLVED: Now using Stylus instead of SASS with much better results.**
+2. ~~Poor support for rendering SASS on the fly.~~ **RESOLVED: Now using Stylus instead, with much better results.**
-3. I haven't done much testing of intial setup and config in production mode.
-It may require more initial configuration, especially for `connect-assets`.
+3. Production mode may require more configuration, especially for `connect-assets`.

 #Next steps
-- [x] Dynamically generate the Angular front end to match the database schema.
+- [x] Dynamically generate multiple Angular front-ends from a list of schemas.
 I'm already doing this on the back end with dynamic REST APIs.
-- [x] Jade templates that also bind dynamically to the schema.
+- [x] Dynamic Jade templates
-- [x] Bower
-- [ ] Browserify
+- [ ] Explore Bower and Browserify
-- [ ] Guided installation, most likely with Yeoman
+- [ ] Automate installation
 - [ ] Unit testing
 - [ ] Form validation